Garden Tools HubGarden math, answered.

 Compost is taking too long

-• Meat, fish, and bones — attract rodents and create odors
+• Meat, fish, and bones — attract rodents and create odours.

 Finished compost is dark, crumbly, and smells earthy — like a forest floor.
 It should not smell like the original materials.
 Here is how to use it: